2006—Fox News, citing Sen. Rick Santorum (R-Pa.), reports that WMD have been found in Iraq.

 1942—A Japanese sub shells Fort Stevens, Ore., damaging a phone cable.

 1919—Germans scuttle their captive fleet at Scapa Flow.
-Brits shoot nine Germans in lifeboats.
+British sailors shoot nine Germans in lifeboats.

 1877—Ten Molly Maguires, miners arrested by private detectives and prosecuted by private attorneys for the coal companies, are hanged by Pennsylvania officials, private executioners apparently being unavailable.
 Pardons for two arrive minutes too late.

 1798—British troops and Hessian mercenaries drive the United Irishmen from Vinegar Hill in County Wexford.
 Then they rape some women and burn some of the wounded.

 1788—New Hampshire ratifies the U.S. Constitution.
 You’re welcome.